stolostron/rhacm-docs/install/install_connected.md

       newTag: "1.0.0-SNAPSHOT-2020-03-13-23-07-54"
   ```

-3. Create the multiclusterhub-operator objects by applying the `.yaml` definitions in the `multiclusterhub-operator` directory.
+3. Create the multiclusterhub-operator objects by applying the `.yaml` definitions in the `deploy/multiclusterhub-operator` directory.
 Enter the following command:

   ```
   kubectl apply -k multiclusterhub-operator/